jburer/mysampleapi/README.md

 _**PLEASE NOTE:** This is solely intended as a learning and education tool, and_ _in no way represents the full responsibilities needed for a production system.
-In fact_ _as designed it specifically omits certain "best practices" (e.g. input validation, test scripts, etc.) so that_ _they can be added later to demonstrate its benefit._
+In fact_ _as designed it specifically omits certain "best practices" (e.g. input validation, test scripts, logging - all_ _those things security and privacy folks care about) so that_ _they can be added later to demonstrate its benefit._

 ## myAPI